Dynamics of dissipative Landau-Zener transitions in an anisotropic three-level system: RESULTS AND DISCUSSION

-In Fig.~\ref{Fig7}(b), we zoom in on a portion of Fig.~\ref{Fig7}(a) from $\omega t = 12.5$ to $\omega t = 17.5$.
-Apart from Rabi beatings, high-frequency low-amplitude oscillations in $P_{\text{-} 1} (t)$ are clearly visible in Fig.~\ref{Fig7}(b).
+In Fig.~\ref{Fig7}(b), we zoom in a portion of Fig.~\ref{Fig7}(a) from $\omega t = 12.5$ to $\omega t = 17.5$.
+Apart from Rabi beatings, high-frequency low-amplitude oscillations in $P_{-1} (t)$ are clearly visible in Fig.~\ref{Fig7}(b).
+Similar oscillations were found in the dissipative dynamics of a Rabi dimer with periodic harmonic driving \cite{QED_Huang}.
 At $\alpha = 0$, the oscillations are quite regular, with a period around 0.3/$\omega $.
-This indicates that the high-frequency oscillations are likely caused by the x-direction driving field which has a period of ${2\pi}/{\omega_x}=0.63$.
+This indicates that the high-frequency oscillations are likely caused by the $x$-direction driving field which has a period of ${2\pi}/{\omega_x}=0.63$.
 However, such high-amplitude oscillations cannot be found in Fig.~\ref{Fig5}(a), where $A_z/\omega = 0$.
-This indicates that the oscillations are, most likely, caused by the beatings between the driving fields in the x and z directions.
-Note also that the difference between the two curves in Fig.~\ref{Fig5}(a) and Fig.~\ref{Fig7}(b) occurs despite the x-direction phonon coupling and the x-direction driving field may produce peaks with similar shapes in the contour plots.
+This indicates that the oscillations are, most likely, caused by the beatings of the driving fields in $x$ and $z$ directions.
+Note also that the difference between the corresponding curves in Fig.~\ref{Fig5}(a) and Fig.~\ref{Fig7}(b) occurs despite the $x$-direction phonon coupling and the $x$-direction driving field may produce peaks with similar shapes in the contour plots.
 As $\alpha$ increases, the high-frequency low-amplitude oscillations become less regular but do not disappear.
-This is a signature of the combined effect of the x-direction driving field and the phonon coupling.
+This is a signature of the combined effect of the $x$-direction driving field and the phonon coupling.

-To quantify the bath-induced damping effect, the periods and amplitudes of the $P_{\text{-} 1} (t)$ oscillations obtained via sinusoidal fitting are plotted in Fig.~\ref{Fig7}(c) as a function of the system-bath coupling $\alpha$.
-It is found that the amplitude of Rabi oscillations drops more than twice from $\alpha = 0$ to $\alpha = 0.05$.
-At larger $\alpha$, decrease of the amplitude slows down.
+To quantify the bath-induced quenching, the periods and amplitudes of the $P_{-1} (t)$ oscillations obtained via sinusoidal fitting are plotted in Fig.~\ref{Fig7}(c) as a function of the system-bath coupling $\alpha$.
+It is found that the amplitude of Rabi oscillations drops more than twice for the couplings varying from $\alpha = 0$ to $\alpha = 0.05$.
+At larger $\alpha$, the rate of decrease of the amplitude slows down.
 A similar mitigation of the bath impact on the period of Rabi oscillations is also observed.